By Arif Irfanullah, CFA

 In terms of practice questions, the best sources are the curriculum and the assessments which you can find on the CFA Institute website.
 While these questions are very good, they may not be sufficient.
 Get more questions from your favorite prep provider so you can comfortably exceed the 4,000 mark.

 The IFT Level I question bank is part of our packages or it can be bought on its own.
-Click here for more info.
+Click on the link below for more details:

 Arif Irfanullah, CFA